Performance Killer

-We explain why your WordPress site is too slow despite fast hardware and special hosting and present the 5 most common causes for low WordPress speed.
+We clarify what can be the reason that your WordPress website is too slow despite fast hardware and special hosting and present the 5 most common causes for low WordPress speed.

-We experience it almost daily: a customer writes to us in the support chat because his site just won't get any faster.
-Despite server optimization, appropriate plug-ins and sufficient computing power.
-Other customers, on the other hand, are happy abouttheir pages being as fast as an arrow.
-We asked ourselves, "How can this be?" and compiled the five factors that make WordPress particularly slow in our experience.
+We experience it almost every day: We are contacted in the support chat because a website just doesn't want to get faster.
+Despite server optimization, appropriate plugins and sufficient computing power.
+Other customers, on the other hand, are happy about their websites being as fast as an arrow.
+We asked ourselves, "How can that be?" and compiled the five factors that make WordPress particularly slow in our experience.

-Let's keep it short.
+Let's keep it short, you can find details in the corresponding sections if you're interested.
 These are the five biggest WordPress speed killers:

 1. Missing caching